modabas/ModEndpoints/README.md

 ### ServiceEndpoint

 This is a very specialized endpoint suitable for internal services.
+Together with its client implementation, ServiceEndpoints abstract away all HTTP client and request setup, consumption and response handling.
+By doing so, it enables developers to easily consume remote services with a strongly typed request and response model only by sharing said models between the service and client projects.

 A ServiceEndpoint implementation, similar to BusinessResultEntpoint, encapsulates the response [business result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 Minimal Api IResult and sends to client.
 The [business result](https://github.com/modabas/ModResults) returned may be in Ok or Failed state.

 - ServiceEndpoint&lt;TRequest, TResultValue&gt;: Has a request model, supports request validation and returns a [Result&lt;TResultValue&gt;](https://github.com/modabas/ModResults) within HTTP 200 IResult.
 - ServiceEndpoint&lt;TRequest&gt;: Has a request model, supports request validation and returns a [Result](https://github.com/modabas/ModResults) within HTTP 200 IResult.